UC Berkeley law dean recommends de-naming building named after racist lawyer

-The dean of the University of California, Berkeley School of Law on Tuesday said he would recommend de-naming a wing of the law school's building that honors a lawyer who held anti-Chinese views.
+The dean of the Berkeley School of Law on Tuesday said he would recommend de-naming a wing of the school's building that honors a lawyer who held anti-Chinese views.

-Reichmann, who also wrote about the issue in an article published in the Asian American Law Journal published at Berkeley Law, noted that Boalt advocated for the end of Chinese immigration, referencing a paper Boalt read at the Berkeley Club in 1877 titled “The Chinese Question,” which was influential in catalyzing support in California for the Chinese Exclusion Act of 1882.
+Reichmann, who also wrote about the issue in an article published in the Asian American Law Journal published at Berkeley Law, noted that Boalt advocated for the end of Chinese immigration, referring to a paper Boalt read at the Berkeley Club in 1877 titled “The Chinese Question,” which was influential in building support in California for the Chinese Exclusion Act of 1882.

 Chemerinsky received more than 600 messages in response to the committee's report, he noted in a public letter on the school’s website.
 About 60 percent were in favor of dropping the name.